fmerenda/StripperVilleUtils/README.txt

     $ cp DOT.env .env

-  Open .eng in gedit by typing the following, because it's a "hidden" file:
+  Open .env in gedit by typing the following, because it's a "hidden" file:

     $ gedit .env &